The Church of Our Lady

 The Delaval part of the name was given to his son as a mark of respect to the Delaval family.

-For information go to ‘Hall History-The Delavals’
+For information go to ‘Hall -The Astleys’

 When the Effigies were moved, five of the eight stones from the base were embedded into the wall inside the church.
 You saw the others when you first entered.
 The first and fifth are the cross of the crusades, second and fourth are the Delaval arms and in the centre is the Royal lion.
 These also would have been painted in their original colours.